navjeet-py/kliks/README.md

 the image will be saved in the database, which will be used to fetch and display the image later.
 Also, all images will be uniquely identified with an id.

+### How to run at your computer
+1. Download or pull the project directory at your system.
+2. Set up a virtual environment in the project folder and install all the libraries in the *requirements.txt* file.
+You may use `pip install requirements.txt`.